Model for Leaf Tissue Growth in 3D

 Tomography segmentation and fitting

 X-ray tomography reconstruction can give us an excellent view of the mechanical structures within 3D granular packings.
 Due to the complexities inherent in systems of thousands of particles, granular media remains very difficult to model.
-At the Jaeger Lab, I developed a method to segment and fit the locations and orientations of convex grains from 3D tomography data.
+At the Jaeger Lab, I implemented a method to segment and fit the locations and orientations of convex mesoscopic grains from 3D tomography data.
 Access to grain by grain position and orientation enabled me to analyze both local and global structures and patterns within packings.
 Gif created by Kieran Murphy.

 Segmentation and fitting code is available on GitHub.